Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ## How to run parallel tasks in Java or Android?

 - Creating and destroying threads has a high CPU usage, so when we need to perform lots of small, simple tasks concurrently, the overhead of creating our own threads can take up a significant portion of the CPU cycles and severely affect the final response time.
 - ThreadPool consists of a task queue and a group of worker threads, which allows it to run multiple parallel instances of a task.

 ## How should update the UI of an activity from a background service?

-- We need to register a LocalBroadcastReceiver in the activity.
-And send a broadcast with the data using intents from the background service.
+- We need to register a LocalBroadcastReceiver in the activity and send a broadcast with the data using intents from the background service.
 - As long as the activity is in the foreground, the UI will be updated from the background.
 Ensure to unregister the broadcast receiver in the onStop() method of the activity to avoid memory leaks.
 - We can also register a Handler and pass data using Handlers.
 I have detailed a sample implementation on this.

 ## What is Memory Leak?